Rokasl/CS408_project/report/source/12_chapter_5.md

            "value:{tag:\"atom\", atom:\"" ++ a ++ "\"}}}"
 ```

-However, for example "pair" type of expressions are more complicated, because the "pair" contains
+However, for example, "pair" type of expressions are more complicated, because the "pair" contains
-two expressions, so the compiler has to compile them both separately:
+two expressions, so the compiler has to evaluate them both separately.
+The proccess is similar to
+experimental's systems addition, since the it makes a resumption for the second compoenent and keeps
+computing the first one:

 ```haskell
 expCompile xis ftable stk (ecar :& ecdr) = do